Productivity, sounds cool, huh?

 Erik Emanuelle, a passionate blogger, at NoPassiveIncome.
 The blog deals with surefire methods to earn money online.

-Let us know, what are his favorite productivity tips and tools.
+Let us know, what his favourite productivity tips and tools are?

 For freelance writers, I suggest Trello.
 It's a free project management tool, very simple to use.
 It allows you and your teammates to create boards and manage people or resources to associate to each task.